defval/di/README.md

 }
 ```

-> Note, that such a constructor will be incorrect without using `di`
+> Note such constructor will not be working without `di` library.

 ### Prototypes

-If you want to create a new instance on each extraction use
+Use `di.Prototype()` option to create new instance for each resolve.
-`di.Prototype()` provide option.

 ```go
 di.Provide(NewRequestContext, di.Prototype())